April 12, 2026

 More than 70% of the waste that couldn’t be avoided has either been given a second life or was upcycled.

-Beyond these actions in favor of circularity, the Schneider Electric Paris Marathon has been compensating the entirety of its residual greenhouse gas emissions since 2019 through the Livelihoods Carbon Funds, which supports projects aiding rural communities in Kenya with restoring and preserving their ecosystem.
+Beyond these actions in favor of circularity, the Schneider Electric Paris Marathon has been contributing since 2019 to projects that avoid or revome CO2 emissions through the Livelihoods Carbon Funds, which supports projects aiding rural communities in Kenya with restoring and preserving their ecosystem.